20809216Introduction to Education and Teaching

 Criteria

-journal interprets, analyzes and describes new insights about classroom practice
+Interpret, analyze, and describe new insights about classroom practice

 4. Use components of major educational philosophies to build one’s own perspectives